Oral Cancer Screening: Understanding the Importance, Process, and Benefits

 Adults 40 and older: Annual screenings

-It’s important to remember that these are only general recommendations, and people with specific risk factors might require more frequent screenings.
+It’s important to remember that these are only general recommendations, and people with specific risk factors needs more frequent screenings.

 Factors influencing screening frequency